Elections in Chile: Municipal elections

 Since a 2004 reform, mayors and councilors have been elected on separate ballots, allowing for split-ticket voting.

 Municipal elections are held on the last Sunday of October.
-Newly elected officials take office on the following December 6.
+Newly elected officials take office on December 6.

 Update on election cycles

 The 2016 municipal election was held on October 23, moved forward from October 30 to avoid a conflict with a national holiday.

 Subsequent elections were held in 2021.
 The most recent election took place in October 2024, synchronized for the first time with elections for regional governors.

 Referendums

-National
+National referendums

-The Constitution provides for binding national referendums (plebiscitos), but under a very specific condition.
-This mechanism is triggered only when a constitutional reform passed by the Congress is fully vetoed by the President, and Congress then re-approves the identical reform by a two-thirds majority in both chambers.
-Faced with this scenario, the President has the option to either promulgate the reform or call a referendum to let the electorate decide.
+The Constitution provides for binding national referendums (plebiscitos), but only under a specific condition.
+This mechanism is triggered when a constitutional reform passed by Congress is fully vetoed by the president, and Congress then re-approves the identical reform by a two-thirds majority in both chambers.
+Faced with this scenario, the president has the option to either promulgate the reform or call a referendum to let the electorate decide.
 This presidential power has never been used.